API-Labels/etiketo/spec.md

 ## Etiketo Link Labels

 In an etiketo document, the `links` member is an object that contains all link labels as members.
 Each member in the `links` object constitutes an API link label.
-Link labels are either URIs or sets of URIs.
+Link label values are either URIs or sets of URIs, where URIs are represented by a JSON string and sets of URIs are represented by a JSON array of strings.

 Etiketo link labels generally follow the model established by [RFC 8288 (Web Linking)](https://tools.ietf.org/html/rfc8288).
+This model assumes that links are using link relations, and that each link therefore is a typed reference to the URI it is linking to.

 ### Types of Link Labels